 Steps to establish efficient writing and editing processes:

 - Craft a strong blog post title before you start writing your post.
 And then, let the title be your guide while you’re writing the post.
 (Check out tips for crafting a title that gets clicks and shares.)
+Don’t worry, you can always (and you will!) revisit the title before hitting the publish button to iron things out.

 - Read aloud.
 This will help you spot run-on sentences or sentences that do not have a conversational flow.

-Now, let’s get into the actual editing!
-Who’s excited?!
+Now, let’s get into the actual editing.

 Break up your content with headers and sub-headers.